Course Overview

 About this course

-The overall objective of this course is to educate and develop individuals as managers and business specialists, adding value through an integrated, applied and critical understanding of management and organisations, as well as the development of professional, transferable and intellectual skills that are essential for successful general and strategic management in private, public and third sector organisations.
+You will develop a critical understanding of management and organisations, as well as developing transferable skills such as leadership and communication, which are essential for successful management in private, public and third sector organisations.

 - Gain an understanding of relevant toolkits and techniques for analysing business and management issues

-- Develop skills for leadership and transformational roles in business in the changing external context within which they are likely to operate
+- Develop skills for leadership and transformational roles in business

 - Improve interpersonal and group-working skills